- Lynch syndrome is a rare, inherited condition that increases your risk of developing bowel cancer and sometimes other cancers.

 Most bowel cancer starts in polyps (called adenomas).
 In Lynch Syndrome as the DNA “spell check” isn’t working and the time taken for a polyp to develop into a cancer is sped up from the 5- 10 years it takes for bowel cancer to develop in people with no family history of bowel cancer.
 This is the reason why we currently recommend yearly colonoscopy for people with Lynch Syndrome.

 A colonoscopy is a procedure which examines the large bowel.
 If any polyps are detected they can be removed.
 Colonoscopies can also detect bowel cancer at an early stage, when they are more treatable.
-You need a colonoscopy every year, usually starting from the age of 25 years.
-If a relative has had a bowel cancer below the age of 35 years, we may begin screening in your family a bit earlier.
+Depending on which gene has the mutation (pathogenic variant), screening will usually start at either 25 or 35 years and we will discuss this with you.

 What about testing for my children?